Internet Shutdowns Blog

 November 28, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 3rd December.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb transmission of images, hate speech, and videos to incite violence.
 The State Government also emphasized that the government has already started easing the restrictions in select areas not affected by the violence.

 December 3, 2023

 Mobile internet was suspended in select areas of Manipur for another 15 days, till 18th December.
-The government order mentions that the State Government has decided to relax the suspension of internet/mobile data, MMS services in the State of Manipur except for the areas still facing volatile law and order situation.
+The government order mentions that the State Government has decided to relax the suspension of internet/mobile data, and MMS services in the State of Manipur except for the areas still facing volatile law and order situations.

 SFLC.in's Writ Petition Challenging Arbitrary Internet Shutdowns During Examinations in the Supreme Court of India